burgur120/burgur120/README.md

 - 👀 I’m interested in playing and making games
 - 🌱 I’m currently learning html
 - 💞️ I’m looking to collaborate on some projects
-- 📫 How to reach me: TikTok - burgur120
+- 📫 How to reach me: burgur120@outlook.com
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: im a human 😱🤯
 - Niko from the hitgame oneshot!